invrs/paradiso/README.md

 #### Component basics

 * Components typically have a `view` function
-* The `@params` variable is always present and holds route parameters
+* The `@params` object is always present and holds route parameters
-* The `@promises` variable is an array to append promises that need resolution before the server should render your views
+* The `@promises` array allows you to append promises that need resolution before the server should render your views
 * The `@server` variable exists when rendering server side

 #### Helper functions